vain0x/milone-lang/README.md

 There are some categories of testing files:

-- `features`: Testing of language features
+- `features`: Test cases of language features
-- `functions`: Testing of primitives
+- `functions`: Test cases of primitives
-- `errors`: Testing of compile errors
 - `examples`: Complex codes
 - `pendings`: Incomplete test cases
+- `edges`: Exotic test cases
+- `errors`: Test cases of compile errors

+### Dev: See also

+- [TODO list](https://github.com/vain0x/milone-lang/projects/1): TODO list.
+Feel free to clarify by opening an issue.
+- [notes.md](notes.md): Notes on future works.